HiWord9/RPRenames/README.md

+\I am not good enough in codding and codding mods, if u have some advices about code u can mark misstakes as issues. thanks.
 # ! only beta now ! ! may produre heart attack after seening the code (it is ryly bad) !
 # RP Renames Minecraft fabric mod
 This mod shows u every textured rename from ur resource packs for active item in anvil menu (cit).